Sizing the Solar Array

-Independent of the system design type, the first step in sizing any solar array is to determine the hot water load.
+Independent of the system design type, the first step in sizing a solar array is to determine the hot water load.
 Once the BTU/day requirements are known, the array can be sized to meet the load.
-The table below gives the average daily draws in GPD (gallons per day) for a wide variety of commercial applications.
+The table below is a solar hot water system sizing guide, and it gives the average daily draws in GPD (gallons per day) for a wide variety of commercial applications.
 These average daily draws are based on ASHRAE guidelines and contractor experience.

 |Application||Average Daily Draw|